-JBL launches a plethora of true wireless earbuds at CES 2023
+JBL launches a plethora of new true wireless earbuds at CES 2023

-(Pocket-lint) - JBL has announced a whole range of new true wireless earbuds at CES 2023.
+JBL has announced a whole range of new true wireless earbuds at CES 2023.

 Both the JBL Tune and JBL Vibe series have been expanded to include a trio of true wireless options.